CompuTec/computec-docs/docs/appengine/plugins-user-guide/pfi.md

 - **Import Status** – Displays the success or failure of each line's import into SAP Business One.

 ---
-CompuTec PFI bridges the gap between user convenience and complex data management by providing a reliable, customizable, and efficient tool for ProcessForce data handling.
-Whether you're new to ProcessForce or an experienced user, PFI empowers you to optimize your operations with ease.
+CompuTec PFI bridges the gap between user convenience and complex data management by providing a reliable, customizable, and efficient tool for  data handling.
+Whether you're new to CompuTec ProcessForce or an experienced user, PFI empowers you to optimize your operations with ease.